renctan/mongo-solr/README.md

 1. The database server is running locally and using port 27107.
 2. The database server is running on a master slave or replica set configuration.
 3. There is no admin user registered on the database.
+This is because the tests assumes that no authentication is needed to access the database.
 4. The test sets the output of the logger to "/dev/null" so the system running it should be able to understand it.
 5. There is no other process accessing the database server.